chrisK00/BugLab/README.md

 ### API
 - EF core, audit tracking, SQL server
 - Authentication and Authorization using ASP identity and JWT tokens
-- CQRS with MediatR - SRP and maintainability
+- CQRS with MediatR - SRP and maintainability.
+Has a auto caching pipeline behavior for queries implementing ICacheable such as the ProjectUsersQuery which are fetched many times but not changed as often
 - Mapster - a faster mapper
 - Fluentvalidation - Clean validation instead of polluting models with data annotations
 - Pagination